Road signs in Switzerland and Liechtenstein: From Monday to Saturday

 From 6:00 p.m.
-Saturday to 9:00 a.m.
-Monday, blue-zone parking is free and no blue disc is needed.
+Saturday to 7:59 a.m.
+Monday, blue-zone parking is free and no blue disc is needed, if not otherwise indicated.

 In blue zones marked with a 4-digit area code, parking is free for those with a valid parking permit for that specific area code.
 For those without the corresponding parking permit, regular Blue Zone parking rules apply.